'Tottenham will play despicable football but they’ll win trophies!' - How fans reacted to Mourinho’s appointment | Goal.com

 The news has, understandably, made waves around the footballing world - and it's fair to say not all Spurs followers are welcoming their new boss with open arms.

-With his track record of being something of a divisive figure, however, the majority of fans are certainly expecting a rollercoaster ride at the Premier League club!
+With his track record of being something of a divisive figure, the majority of fans are certainly expecting a rollercoaster ride at the Premier League club.

 Mourinho isn’t my cup of tea but then neither was Redknapp and he brought us a lot of good times.— Chris Miller (@WindyCOYS) November 20, 2019